apache/flink/docs/dev/types_serialization.md

 ## Type handling in Flink

-Flink tries to know as much information about what types enter and leave user functions as possible.
+Flink tries to infer a lot of information about the data types that are exchanged and stored during the distributed computation.
-This stands in contrast to the approach to just assuming nothing and letting the programming language and serialization framework handle all types dynamically.
+Think about it like a database that infers the schema of tables.
+In most cases, Flink infers all necessary information seamlessly by itself.
+Having the type information allows Flink to do some cool things:

-* To allow using POJOs and grouping/joining them by referring to field names, Flink needs the type information to make checks (for typos and type compatibility) before the job is executed.
+* Using POJOs types and grouping / joining / aggregating them by referring to field names (like `dataSet.keyBy("username")`).
+  The type information allows Flink to check (for typos and type compatibility) early rather than failing later ar runtime.

-* The more we know, the better serialization and data layout schemes the compiler/optimizer can develop.
+* The more Flink knows about data types, the better the serialization and data layout schemes are.
-  That is quite important for the memory usage paradigm in Flink (work on serialized data inside/outside the heap and make serialization very cheap).
+  That is quite important for the memory usage paradigm in Flink (work on serialized data inside/outside the heap where ever possible and make serialization very cheap).

-* For the upcoming logical programs (see roadmap draft) we need this to know the "schema" of functions.

-* Finally, it also spares users having to worry about serialization frameworks and having to register types at those frameworks.
+* Finally, it also spares users in the majority of cases from worrying about serialization frameworks and having to register types.

+In general, the information about data types is needed during the *pre-flight phase* - that is, when the program's calls on `DataStream` and `DataSet` are made, and before any call to `execute()`, `print()`, `count()`, or `collect()`.

+## Most Frequent Issues

+The most frequent issues where users need to interact with Flink's data type handling are:

+* **Registering subtypes:** If the function signatures describe only the supertypes, but they actually use subtypes of those during execution, it may increase performance a lot to make Flink aware of these subtypes.
+  For that, call `.registerType(clazz)` on the `StreamExecutionEnvironment` or `ExecutionEnvironment` for each subtype.

+* **Registering custom serializers:** Flink falls back to [Kryo](https://github.com/EsotericSoftware/kryo) for the types that it does not handle transparently by itself.
+Not all types are seamlessly handled by Kryo (and thus by Flink).
+For example, many Google Guava collection types do not work well by default.
+The solution is to register additional serializers for the types that cause problems.
+  Call `.getConfig().addDefaultKryoSerializer(clazz, serializer)` on the `StreamExecutionEnvironment` or `ExecutionEnvironment`.
+  Additional Kryo serializers are available in many libraries.

+* **Adding Type Hints:** Sometimes, when Flink cannot infer the generic types despits all tricks, a user must pass a *type hint*.
+That is generally only necessary in the Java API.
+The [Type Hints Section](#type-hints-in-the-java-api) describes that in more detail.

+* **Manually creating a `TypeInformation`:** This may be necessary for some API calls where it is not possible for Flink to infer the data types due to Java's generic type erasure.
+See [Creating a TypeInformation or TypeSerializer](#creating-a-typeinformation-or-typeserializer) for details.

 ## Flink's TypeInformation class